Unsupervised and self-adaptative techniques for cross-domain person re-identification: Proposed Method

 \subsection{Stage 5: Feature Extraction from Pseudo-Labeled Samples}

 This stage is part of the orange flow performed after Fine-tuning (Stage 4b).
 The main idea is to keep the pseudo-labeled clusters from Stage 3, recreating a new set of triplets based on the new distances between samples after the model update in Stage 4b, bringing more diversity to the training phase.
 To do so, we extract feature vectors only for samples of the pseudo-labeled clusters selected in Stage 3.
-The orange flow is performed $K_{2}$ times and a complete cycle defines an epoch.
+The orange flow is performed $K_{2}$ times, and a complete cycle defines an epoch.
 The blue flow is performed every $K_{1}$ times, and a complete cycle defines an iteration.
 Therefore, in each iteration, we have $K_{2}$ epochs.
 This concludes the training phase.

-Differently from the five best state-of-the-art methods proposed in the prior art (DG-Net++, MEB-Net, Dual-Refinement, SSKD, and ABMT), our solution is trained with a single-term loss and only one hyper-parameter in the loss function.
+Unlike the five best state-of-the-art methods proposed in the prior art (DG-Net++, MEB-Net, Dual-Refinement, SSKD, and ABMT), our solution is trained with a single-term loss, which contains only one hyper-parameter.
 Even the weight decay has been removed, as the proposed method can already calibrate the gradient to avoid overfitting, as we show in Section~\ref{sec:experiments}.
-Moreover, prior work perform clustering on the training phase through k-reciprocal Encoding~\cite{zhong2017re}, which is a more robust distance metric than Euclidean distance.
+Moreover, prior work performs clustering on the training phase through k-reciprocal Encoding~\cite{zhong2017re}, which is a more robust distance metric than Euclidean distance.
 However, it has a higher computational footprint, as it is necessary to check the neighborhood of each sample whenever distances are calculated.
 For training simplicity, we opt for standard Euclidean distance to cluster the feature vectors.
 However, as k-reciprocal encoding gives the model higher discrimination, we adopt it during inference time.
 Therefore, different from previous works, we calculate k-reciprocal encoding only once during inference.